yaikobzeray/dev-journal/activity_log.md

 Generated Go and Dart stubs from proto file using protoc.
 Dart plugin still needs improvements for optional fields.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 07 May 2024 — Entry 5

+Studied JavaScript closures and the module pattern.
+Important for encapsulation without classes.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*